 \subsection{$\nabla_i\magvecunit^{(0)}\cdot(\magvecunit^{(0)}\cross\text{LLG})$ projection}

 This time we act with $\nabla_i\magvecunit^{(0)}\cdot(\magvecunit^{(0)}\cross$, i.e. \emph{only} the $\mathcal{O}(\epsilon^0)$ components of $\magvecunit\cdot(\magvecunit\cross$, on \cref{eq:LLG}.
 We are still interested in the $\mathcal{O}(\epsilon^2)$ contribution at the end, which can now only come from the LLG terms.
-For the $\dot{\magvecunit}$ and $\alpha\magvecunit\cross\dot{\magvecunit}$ terms these contributions are
+For the $\dot{\magvecunit}$ and $\alpha\magvecunit\cross\dot{\magvecunit}$ terms, these contributions are

 where we used $\magvecunit^{(0)}\perp$ $\magvec^{(1)},\dot{\magvec}^{(1)}$ to get rid of the $\magvecunit^{(0)}\cross(\magvec^{(1)}\cross\dot{\magvec}^{(1)})$ term in the dissipation term.
-Thus the $\mathcal{O}(\epsilon^2)$ contributions coming from the gyrocoupling and dissipation term of the LLG are actually \emph{simpler} using this method of projection, compared to \cref{sec:ThieleEquation}.\ref{eq:projectionMethod1}.
+Thus, the $\mathcal{O}(\epsilon^2)$ contributions coming from the gyrocoupling and dissipation term of the LLG are actually \emph{simpler} using this method of projection, compared to \cref{sec:ThieleEquation}.\ref{eq:projectionMethod1}.

-As always though, nothing is free.
-In return for simpler gyrocoupling and dissipation contributions we get extra terms coming from $\vb{B}_{\text{eff}}$.
-Where before these terms integrated out to zero (see \cref{eq:translationallyInvariantFreeEnergyArgument}), it now produces finite $\mathcal{O}(\epsilon^2)$ contributions,
+As always though, nothing is for free.
+In return for simpler gyrocoupling and dissipation contributions, we get extra terms coming from $\vb{B}_{\text{eff}}$.
+While previously this term integrated out to zero (see \cref{eq:translationallyInvariantFreeEnergyArgument}), it now produces finite $\mathcal{O}(\epsilon^2)$ contributions,